Your doctor will likely determine what's causing your gas and gas pains based on:

-- Does your pain go away or get better when you belch or pass gas?
+- Does the pain go away or get better when you belch or pass gas?

 - How many times do you pass gas each day?

-- Does eating certain foods seem to trigger your symptoms?
+- Do certain foods seem to trigger your symptoms?

 - Have you added any new foods or drinks to your diet recently?